 childhood and undergraduate years

-He attended college through a full tuition theatre scholarship, building sets and acting in the Broadway musicals Annie and Big River.
-He worked as an extra in Dawson's Creek (starring Joshua Jackson, Katie Holmes, James Van Der Beek) and Tim Burton's Big Fish (Ewan McGregor, Steve Buscemi, Danny DeVito, Miley Cyrus).
-He paid his way through college working as a bookkeeper at his hometown bank and on the college maintenance crew, scrubbing toilets and mopping floors.
+He attended Northeast State in DeKalb County, through a full tuition theater scholarship, acting in the Broadway musicals Annie and Big River.
+He was first introduced to film by working as a production assistant and background extra on Dawson's Creek (Joshua Jackson, Katie Holmes, James Van Der Beek) and Tim Burton's Big Fish (Ewan McGregor, Steve Buscemi, Danny DeVito).
+He paid the rest of his way through college by working as a bookkeeper in his hometown bank and on the college lawn care crew.
 Having a close relationship with his parents and brother, he later transferred in-state to Auburn University where he and his brother were roommates.

-In 2010, Lingerfelt served as an American representative at the Institute of Middle Eastern Studies Conference in Beirut, Lebanon which focused on Christian-Muslim dialogue among youth peace movements.
-In 2011, he volunteered to write, produce and direct a documentary on microlending in Liberia for the Peachtree Presbyerian Church in Atlanta.
-The church now uses the documentary People Who Make a Difference at their annual humanitarian missions gala.
+Lingerfelt continued his humanitarian efforts (Egypt '07, Mongolia '08, Syria, Israel, Palestine '10, Liberia '11).
+In 2010, he served as an American representative at the Institute of Middle Eastern Studies Conference in Beirut, Lebanon.
+The focus of the conference was cross-cultural dialogue among Christian and Muslim youth peace movements.
+In 2011, he wrote, produced, and directed a documentary on microlending in Liberia for Atlanta's Peachtree Presbyerian Church, which the church used at their annual humanitarian missions galas.

-HarperCollins offered Lingerfelt $40,000 plus 20% royalties for The Mason Jar and a sequel novel, but Lingerfelt refused since he couldn't keep the film rights.
-Amazon matched the offer, allowing Lingerfelt to keep both book and film rights.
-Contracts with Amazon are currently under negotiations.
-Best-selling romance author Diana Bold said she was "blown away" by The Mason Jar.
-Award-winning children's book author Nicole Weaver stated in a review, "Lingerfelt's book reads like one, long, beautiful poem."
-And author Lee Wilson called Lingerfelt the intersection of Nicholas Sparks and CS Lewis.
+He spent five years writing his first novel, The Mason Jar, an inspirational epic, romance.
+He self-published and released it in December 2011 after being rejected by eight literary agents.
+The novel sold over 5,000 copies within two years, and went on to become a national best-seller in 2014.
+HarperCollins and Amazon offered contracts to purchase The Mason Jar and a sequel novel, but Lingerfelt refused since he couldn't keep the film rights.
+Best-selling romance novelist Diana Bold said she was "blown away" by The Mason Jar.
+Award-winning children's book author Nicole Weaver stated in a review, "Lingerfelt's novel reads like one, long, beautiful poem."
+And author Lee Wilson called Lingerfelt the intersection of Nicholas Sparks and C.S.
+Lewis.